RUB-SysSec/antifuzz/README.md

       --enable-sleep --signal

-Additionaly, you can supply --crash-action timeout to replace every crash with a timeout.
+Additionaly, you can supply "--sleep [ms]" to set the length of the sleep in milliseconds (default: 750).
+You can also replace the crash behavior by supplying "--crash-action timeout" to replace every crash with a timeout.

 To break assumption (D), i.e. to boggle down symbolic execution engines, use: